 The matrix should contain outcomes and 4K skills (where possible) related to monitoring and activity data, and preferably rubrics with the outcomes graded according to the levels of student achievement (e.g., three levels);

-Using the materials from the previous workshops, when the teachers have already designed the lessons (which they tried in the classroom), and adding the matrices for formative assessment as an addition.
+Using the materials from the previous workshops, in which the teachers have already designed the lessons (which they have tried in the classroom), and adding the matrices for formative assessment as an addition.
 Use and modify matrices for formative assessment from previous teacher training in BiH.

 Objective: teachers will be able to incorporate matrices for formative assessment in their lesson plans.